paulaceccon/nyc-noise-research/README.md

 ## ExploringNYCOpenData

 Simple ```.html``` page to visusalize data from the [311](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9) data set, as well as the [Multi Angecy Permits](https://data.cityofnewyork.us/City-Government/Multi-Agency-Permits/xfyi-uyt5) data set, for the year of 2015.
-The interface is pretty similar to the one of **Noise Inference** study (presented below).
+The interface is pretty similar to the one of the **Noise Inference** study (presented below).

 #### To Visualize the Data: